paulio/msfs/Tutorials/ReadMe.md

 ![Open DA62 Sample](Instruments/HelloWorldDisplay/images/OpenDA62.png)

-If you have not added the TestGauge project, or not to re-add it, do the following:
+If you have not added the TestGauge project, or need to re-add it, do the following:
 Import the TestGauge project's definition into the DA62 project via the import

 ![Import Project Definition](Instruments/HelloWorldDisplay/images/ImportGauge.png)